Online Soft pastel workshops to encourage beginners and challenge experienced artists

 SEASCAPE ONLINE Workshop – NUMBER 8

 In this workshop we tackle together the challenge of creating a dramatic sunset with limited colours.
-The inky darks of the foreground create interest, you’ll gain confidence in creating them and learn how to work back into them with liquid.
-It’s a great way to learn to loosen up marks and work with pastels as a mixed media.
+The inky darks of the foreground create interest.
+You’ll gain confidence in creating them and learn how to work back into them with liquid.
+This is a great way to learn to loosen up marks and work with pastels as mixed media.

 Seascape online workshop – Number 9

-The sparkling rock pool and the silhouette of St Michael’s Mount make this a fantastic image, the Mount is instantly recognisable.
-I’m challenging you to work on a smaller format.
-The smaller format is a challenge, you need to concentrate on making your marks effective, emphasising contrast.
-This workshop will enable you to work on your drawing skills, along with the challenge of working on those sparkling highlights into the foreground.
+The sparkling rock pool and the silhouette of St Michael’s Mount make this a fantastic image.
+The Mount is instantly recognisable.
+This time, I’m challenging you to work on a smaller format.
+You will need to concentrate on making each mark effective and emphasising contrast.
+This workshop will enable you to work on your drawing skills, along with the challenge of working on those sparkling highlights in the foreground.

 If you would prefer, I can give you detailed email feedback on your paintings via email from £45.00 in addition to the Youtube lessons.

 Here’s some of the recent feedback on Summer Term Online